 So basically, shortly after moving to San Diego, it became my obsessed to find the best coffee shops in San Diego.

 I succeeded. ?

 I am very excited to say that San Diego’s coffee scene is on point.
 As the San Diego Caffeine Crawl of 2017 summed up, “it isn’t sunshine alone that makes San Diego’s coffee and tea culture so fantastic”.
-You’ll find that many coffee shops take great pride in the coffee they serve, and even roast their own beans in-house.
-For a person who always keeps an eye out for new coffee shops to explore, San Diego has a pretty amazing selection.
+You’ll find that many coffee shops in San Diego take great pride in the coffee they serve, and even roast their own beans in-house.

-I’ve made it my mission to try as much coffee as possible during my time here, and I’ve meticulously put together 10 of my favorite spots.
-I must say, there are so many great options, it was extremely hard narrowing it down, but in this case I would consider that a good problem to have. 🙂
+I tried as many San Diego coffee shops as possible during my time here, and I’ve meticulously put together this list of the best coffee shops in San Diego.
+I must say, there are so many great options, it was extremely hard narrowing it down.

 Located in trendy North Park, Caffé Calabria has a very European/Italian appeal going for it.
 The beverages are well poured and the food options are equal in quality.
 Caffé Calabria takes great pride in roasting their own coffee beans, and you’ll notice that many coffee shops around San Diego also serve Café Calabria beans.

 Personal fav: Caffé Viennese latte, which is a cinnamon and honey latte.